 In Christ’s day, the Jewish philosophy was that those who are rich are those whom God loves.
-In Deuteronomy 28, in the Old Testament, God promised to bless the Jews materially if they were obedient to His Word; and He also told them there would be discipline and poverty if the disobeyed.
+In Deuteronomy 28, in the Old Testament, God promised to bless the Jews materially if they were obedient to His Word; and He also told them there would be discipline and poverty if they disobeyed.
 Based on this instruction, the Jews thought that riches were a sign of God’s blessing.
 During His Sermon on the Mount, Jesus took some time to set the record straight.
 Jesus started by making the point that material wealth is only temporary.

 “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.”
 Matthew 6:19 (NIV)

 The love we have for family and friends is far more valuable than any amount of material wealth.
 The reward we receive in personal satisfaction when we are able to help those in need is something that can’t be purchased.
 Bank accounts have no value to God.
-Loving service to others is the currency or our Lord.
+Loving service to others is the currency of our Lord.

 “But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 Matthew 6:20-21 (NIV)